Armagh edge Monaghan in tight league opener

 A six-point blast at the start of the second half set up their win after the sides went in level at the break.

-Tiernan Kelly goal scored the Orchard County's goal in the first half after a Rory Beggan error.
+Tiernan Kelly scored the Orchard County's goal in the first half after a Rory Beggan error.

 Conor McCarthy got the hosts' goal with a penalty 16 minutes from time.